teuben/ascl-tools/API/README.md

 # Syntax
 The search API for ASCL entries can be accessed through the /api/search/ endpoint.
-The syntax of a query follows, loosely, the style of Apache Solr.
+The syntax of a query follows, loosely, the style of *Apache Solr*.

 ## Mandatory Parameters

 ### q
-All queries **must** have the q parameter, which specifies a general search string.
+All queries **must** have the **q** (query) parameter, which specifies a general search string.
 It can be empty or contain a string, but it **must** be included in quotation marks ("").
 Not including this parameter or not including quotation marks will return a 404 error.

 ## Optional parameters

 ### fl

-The fl parameter describes the fields of the ASCL entry that will be returned in the call.
+The **fl** parameter describes the fields of the ASCL entry that will be returned in the call.
 It must be a string with each field delimited by commas (,).

 ### fq

-The fq (filter query) parameter allows for further filtering of data through the use of specific operations.
+The **fq** (filter query) parameter allows for further filtering of data through the use of specific operations.
 The sytax is as follows:

 *field-name*[*optional-comparator*]:*value*